 Lucia is married to co-founder~director Frank Galvez.

 Daliana Gutierrez, a native of South Florida, former member of the Ballet Theatre of Maryland since 2017 as an Apprentice then promoted to Demi Soloist in 2019.
 Daliana began her classical ballet studies at Galmont Ballet, calling our centre her training home since the age of seven, under the tutelage of her parents Frank Galvez and Lucia Montero, where she graduated from in 2014.
 Daliana received summer training at Central Pennsylvania Youth Ballet under the instruction of the late legendary Marcia Dale Weary, The Art of Classical Ballet under the instruction of Magaly Suarez, IBStage Barcelona-Spain, Nashville Ballet and Ballet Austin.
 In 2015, Daliana enjoyed one season with the Washington Ballet in DC performing in former Artistic Director Septime Webre's The Nutcracker, Carmen, Coppelia, George Balanchine's Serenade, and in several companies’ contemporary pieces.
 Her performance repertory includes among many others, classical pas de deux such as Don Quixote, The Nutcracker as the Sugar Plum Fairy, and most recently the Black Swan pas de deux partnered by Rolando Sarabia, as well as numerous pieces of neoclassical and contemporary style.
-Daliana also continues her college education to earn a Bachelor's degree in Business Administration.
+Daliana also holds a degree on Business management with focus on Financial Accounting.